🔍 How to Screen Tenants

 ⚖️ Criminal HistoryCase-by-case evaluationFair Housing requires individualized assessment

-🏠 Rental History2+ verifiable referencesAt least 2 years of rental history preferred
+🏠 Rental References2+ verifiable landlordsAt least 2 years of rental history preferred

 🆔 IdentityGovernment-issued photo IDMust match application exactly

-📋 ApplicationComplete, all adultsEvery adult living in unit must apply
+📋 ApplicationComplete, all adultsEvery adult living in the unit must apply separately

 ⚠️ Fair Housing Warning: Your screening criteria must comply with Fair Housing law.
 You cannot discriminate based on race, color, religion, sex, national origin, familial status, or disability — and many states add source of income, sexual orientation, and other protected classes.
-Apply criteria uniformly to every applicant.
+Apply every criterion uniformly.
 See our Fair Housing guide.

 ⚠️ Special Screening Situations